ideoforms/pylive/README.md

 ## Introduction

-PyLive is a framework for controlling Ableton Live from a standalone Python script, mediated via Open Sound Control.
+PyLive is a framework for querying and controlling Ableton Live from a standalone Python script, mediated via Open Sound Control.
+It is effectively an interface to the Live Control Surfaces paradigm, which means it can do anything that a hardware control surface can do: querying and modifying properties of tracks, clips and devices.

 ## Requirements